-These time-series from in situ tide gauges provide a perspective on sea level trends within each Archipelago (Tide Station Time Series from NOAA/COOPS).
+These time-series from in situ tide gauges provide a perspective on sea level trends within each Archipelago (Tide Station Time Series from NOAA Center for Operational Oceanographic Products and Services [COOPS]).

-The following figures and descriptive paragraphs were inserted from NOAA (2018).
+The following figures and descriptive paragraphs were inserted from NOAA (2020d).
 Figure 30 and Figure 31 show the monthly mean sea level without the regular seasonal fluctuations due to coastal ocean temperatures, salinities, winds, atmospheric pressures, and ocean currents.
 The long-term linear trend is also shown, including its 95% confidence interval.
 The plotted values are relative to the most recent Mean Sea Level datum established by CO-OPS.
 The calculated trends for all stations are available as a table in millimeters/year and in feet/century (0.3 meters = 1 foot).
 If present, solid vertical lines indicate times of any major earthquakes in the vicinity of the station and dashed vertical lines bracket any periods of questionable data or datum shift.

-The relative sea level trend is 0.75 millimeters/year with a 95% confidence interval of +/- 0.56 mm/yr based on monthly mean sea level data from 1947 to 2003 which is equivalent to a change of 0.25 feet in 100 years (Figure 30).
+The relative sea level trend is 0.75 millimeters/year with a 95% confidence interval of ± 0.56 mm/yr based on monthly mean sea level data from 1947 to 2003 which is equivalent to a change of 0.25 feet in 100 years (Figure 30).

-The relative sea level trend is 2.1 millimeters/year with a 95% confidence interval of ± 0.42 mm/yr based on monthly mean sea level data from 1950 to 2018 which is equivalent to a change of 0.69 feet in 100 years (Figure 31).
+The relative sea level trend is 2.1 millimeters/year with a 95% confidence interval of +/-0.42 mm/yr based on monthly mean sea level data from 1950 to 2018 which is equivalent to a change of 0.69 feet in 100 years (Figure 31).

 Figure 30.
-Monthly mean sea level without the regular seasonal fluctuations due to coastal ocean temperatures, salinities, winds, atmospheric pressures, and ocean currents
+Monthly mean sea level without the regular seasonal fluctuations due to coastal ocean temperatures, salinities, winds, atmospheric pressures, and ocean currents at Johnston Atoll

 Figure 31.
-Monthly mean sea level without the regular seasonal fluctuations due to coastal ocean temperatures, salinities, winds, atmospheric pressures, and ocean currents
+Monthly mean sea level without the regular seasonal fluctuations due to coastal ocean temperatures, salinities, winds, atmospheric pressures, and ocean currents at Wake Island